swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 Property-wrapper parameters cannot also have an attached result builder attribute.

-> **Rationale**: Result builder attributes can be applied to the parameters in `init(wrappedValue:)` and `init(projectedValue:)`.
+> **Rationale**: Result-builder attributes can be applied to the parameters in `init(wrappedValue:)` and `init(projectedValue:)`.
 If there is a result builder attached to a property-wrapper parameter that already has a result builder in `init(wrappedValue:)`, it's unclear which result builder should be applied.

 Property-wrapper parameters with arguments in the wrapper attribute cannot be passed a projected value.